-- advise the Board and its committees on governance matters; - coordinate all Board business including: - preparing agendas; - coordinating the timely completion and despatch of Board and committee papers; - ensuring the business at Board and committee meetings is accurately captured in the minutes; - lodge communications and filings with the ASX;
+- advise the Board and its committees on governance matters; - coordinate all Board business including: - preparing agendas; - coordinating the timely completion and dispatch of Board and committee papers; - ensuring the business at Board and committee meetings is accurately captured in the minutes;

-- monitor compliance with Board and committee policy and procedures; and - establish and implement programs for the induction and professional development of Directors.
+- lodge communications and filings with the ASX; - monitor compliance with Board and committee policy and procedures; and - establish and implement programs for the induction and professional development of Directors.

-Details of the experience and qualifications of Sylvie Dimarco and Eleanor Padman are set out in the 2019 Annual Report on page 17.
+Details of the experience and qualifications of Sylvie Dimarco are set out in the Directors' Report contained in the 2020 Annual Report.